rust-lang/rfcs/text/0000-generalized-type-ascription.md

 One of the rules we've imposed is that each lifetime position mentioned in a type fragment of some pattern in a function parameter introduces a distinct lifetime.
-However, this means that type inference may sometimes introduce two many lifetimes for one type and therefore reject the definition.
+However, this means that type inference may sometimes introduce too many lifetimes for one type and therefore reject the definition.
 This happened in the case of:

 ```rust